pragyaai/ndna/_llm/FAQ.md

 While PCA asks: *what static axes explain variance?*, nDNA answers: *how does epistemic intent evolve across depth, topology, and alignment force?* It's not rebranding -- it's a conceptual leap that provides a unified mathematical framework for understanding the dynamic, multi-scale nature of neural representations and their evolution across generations.

-## Can the nDNA framework be anything more than an interpretability gimmick if it cannot produce predictive guarantees on model behavior?
+✶ **Can the nDNA framework be anything more than an interpretability gimmick if it cannot produce predictive guarantees on model behavior?**

-This critique underestimates the mathematical rigor and predictive power latent in the nDNA structure.
+➠ This critique underestimates the mathematical rigor and predictive power latent in the nDNA structure.
 Consider:

 **Predictive alignment guarantees:**
 Given the belief vector field norm: